diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         k STRING
         v STRING

-You should create stage views `schedoscope.example.osm.stage.Ways`, `schedoscope.example.osm.stage.WayNodes`, and `schedoscope.example.osm.stage.WayTags` that capture those files by reading them from the classpath.
+You could create stage views `schedoscope.example.osm.stage.Ways`, `schedoscope.example.osm.stage.WayNodes`, and `schedoscope.example.osm.stage.WayTags` that capture those files by reading them from the classpath.
 The tutorial class `schedoscope.example.osm.stage.Nodes` can serve as your template for how this can be done.

 You can implement a view `schedoscope.example.osm.processed.Ways` that comprises all information about ways.
 This view should have `schedoscope.example.osm.processed.Nodes` as well as the new stage views you created above as dependencies.
 Establishing a monthly partitioning from `tstmp` would also be appropriate.
 You can use a Hive transformation that uses the brickhouse UDF `collect` to create a map of tags and an array of with all `node_id` which each way comprises.
 Take look at `Nodes` for a template of how to use `collect`.

-### Deployment

-Rebuild and restart Schedoscope:
+When done, rebuild and restart Schedoscope:

     mvn install
     mvn exec:java

 In case of trouble have a look at the logfile `schedoscope/schedoscope-tutorial/target/logs/schedoscope.log`.

 ## Scheduling